MM2462/Analyze_AbsenteeismData/README.md

 # Analyize_AbsenteeismData
-Proplem : Addresses the  absenteeism at acompany during workingtime and analyzing the data Goal :
+Proplem : Addresses the  absenteeism at acompany during workingtime and analyzing the data

+Goal :
-1-cleaning the data and analyzing it usiing Pandas , and numpy package to help the business people figure out how to preserve high productivity rates
+1-cleaning the data and analyzing it using Pandas , and numpy package to help the business people figure out how to preserve high productivity rates
 2-providing intuition on the reasons for employees exceesive absence 3 -Making sure that the raw dataset has been turned into meaningful quantitative information.